Frequently Asked Questions

 What is Academic Clemency?

 Academic clemency is an available option for students who were previously enrolled at NWACC and did not perform well.
 When a student's petition is approved for academy clemency, their previously earned grades and credits from NWACC are removed from the calculation of their cumulative grade point average (although they remain on the transcript).
 In order to be eligible to petition for academic clemency, students must meet specific guidelines.
-Please review the full policy for details.

 What is a GPA and how is it calculated?

 GPA stands for the grade point average while you are enrolled in school.
 Your GPA is calculated based on a four point scale.
 To calculate your GPA, please review page 28 in the College Catalog.

 What should I do when I am having trouble in class?

 It is crucial that you communicate with your instructor to share your concerns, and learn all your options, about your academic progress in their class.
 You can look up your instructor's contact information using the Faculty/Staff Directory.